* Murdoch says does not want hacking scandal to damage BSkyB

 “You’ve got to see whether he can really seal himself off from any further criticism,” said media commentator Roy Greenslade, a former Murdoch editor, adding that investigations by U.S. authorities would be key.

-The Federal Bureau of Investigation is examining whether phone-hacking occurred inside the United States, and the company could potentially also be accused of bribery offences in Britain under the U.S. Foreign and Corrupt Practices Act.
+The Federal Bureau of Investigation is examining whether phone-hacking occurred inside the United States, and the company could potentially also be accused of bribery offences in Britain under the U.S. Foreign Corrupt Practices Act.

 As well as an investigation into phone-hacking, British police are also probing allegations of bribery and computer hacking by News International.